Marketing & Advertising E-3 Sponsorship Jobs in New York

 Are there any New York-specific considerations for marketing and advertising E-3 sponsorship?

-New York's highly competitive agency hiring environment means employers often have multiple qualified candidates, so E-3 applicants benefit from clearly communicating that the visa process is straightforward for the employer compared to the H-1B.
+New York's highly competitive agency hiring environment means employers often have multiple qualified candidates, so E-3 applicants benefit from clearly communicating that the visa process is straightforward for the employer compared to the H-1B visa.
 New York also has a large immigration attorney network experienced with E-3 filings, which agencies often use.
 Additionally, New York City's freelance and contractor culture does not translate to E-3 eligibility, as the visa requires a formal employer-employee relationship.

 What is the prevailing wage for E-3 marketing & advertising jobs in New York?